msazurestackworkloads/azurestack-gallery/registry/README.md

 Scripts\self-signed.ps1
 ```

-This certificate will be uploaded to a Key Vault instance in a subsequent step, and then consumed by the private docker registry.
+This certificate will be uploaded to a Key Vault instance in a subsequent step, and then consumed by the private container registry.

 ### Create Backend Storage Account and Key Vault